Guard your heart diligently,

 What legacy will we leave behind for our children?
 Or those young people we’ve been included into their sphere of influence?
 Being steeped in wisdom, knowledge, discernment, and understanding has eternal value as we walk this faith journey.
 Share it.

 Hold on tightly to instruction, do not let it go—

 guard it, for it is your life. (vs. 13, TLV)

 How?
 Now, that takes some creativity, for certain.
 Speaking it.
 Living it.
 Writing it.
 These are all ways.
-But because there are too many conflicting voices out there, we need the Holy Spirit’s guidance in seeing those opportunities and then creatively demonstrating or teaching it.
+But because there are too many conflicting voices out there, we need the Holy Spirit’s guidance in seeing new opportunities and then creatively demonstrating or teaching it.

 The hearts of the next generations are vulnerable and tender — despite their behaviors.
-Teaching them how to guard their hearts to be able to walk without the world’s darkness clouding their vision is a legacy of righteousness worthy of pursuit.
+Teaching them how to guard their hearts to be able to walk without the world’s darkness clouding their heart is a legacy of righteousness worthy of pursuit.
 Yes?